Preparing to leave Singapore

 If all are in order, your online application will be approved depending on the chosen type of service.
 Normal service whereby issuance will take place two working days after submission of all completed documents would incur S$23 fee.
 Express service whereby issuance will take place one working day after submission of all completed documents would incur S$46 fee.
 All payments must be done online after approval of application before we can prepare the watermarked certificate.

-3. Collect the new veterinary health certificate from AVS Service Centre, or print it yourself using a watermark-enabled printer.
+3. Print the veterinary health certificate yourself using a watermark-enabled printer.
 The certificate bears an optical watermark and electronic signature, and should be printed in black and white.

 4. Make an appointment for pre-export inspection